LarkspurCA/androidweardocs/demand.rst

       .putExtra(EXTRA_MESSAGE, “Reply selected.")
       .setAction(ACTION_DEMAND);

-2. Create a PendingIntent for the notification.
+2. Create a PendingIntent to include in the notification.

   A PendingIntent wraps the intent to grant the privileges needed for it to execute in your application.
 It contains the context of your activity, service, or broadcast receiver and the Intent object itself.